Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-details-form-designer.md

 # Request Details Form Designer

-On each request form the Details section can be configured using the Request Details Form Designer to manage the available fields within this section.
-This includes the ability to manage the existing default fields, plus allowing you to expose custom fields.
+The **Details** section of the requests can be customized using the Request Details Form Designer, allowing you to modify default fields and expose custom fields.

-Who can use the form designer?
+## Before you begin

 To access the form designer, the logged in user needs one of the following roles associated to their account:

 * Form Designer